woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway.md

 ## Dynamic process naming

 As the pipeline can comprise of any number of components, Broadway supports dynamically generated processes.
-These dynamically generated processes are assigned names that follow a fixed convention — comprising of the name of the pipeline, the process type, and the index of the component among the other components.
+These dynamically generated processes are assigned names that follow a fixed convention — comprising of the name of the pipeline, the process type, and the index of the component among the other components of the same type.

 ```elixir
 defp process_name(prefix, type, index) do